 The paved trail continues along the river to the north from the picnic area.

-The paved path leads to the memorial of Yehuda Lipshitz, who was an engineer at Zevulun Regional Council.
+The paved path leads to the memorial of Yehuda Lipshitz, an engineer at Zevulun Regional Council.

-Shortly after the memorial, the paved trail becomes a dirt road.
+Shortly after the monument, the paved trail becomes a dirt road.

-On the other side of the river, you can find a farm with horses.
+You can find a farm with horses on the other side of the river.
 They offer horse rides, and some of them may use the trails in the park.
 Therefore if you are using the trails to walk with your dog, consider keeping it on a leash depending on the dog’s reaction when seeing horses.

-The trail continued further northwest, but we decided to return to the picnic area and hiked in another direction.
+The trail continued further northwest, but we returned to the picnic area and hiked in another direction.

 Turkish Railway Bridge